-We can look thousands of years back and still not find the exact date of the creation of the first car.
+On the surface, there should be a clear-cut answer to this question.
+However, we can look thousands of years back and still not figure it out.
 Not because we are denying Henry Ford’s Revolution.
 Exactly the opposite.
 Because it is just a milestone on the way, and we know there is way too much history prior to his invention that we shouldn’t be neglecting.

 With the invention of the wheel more than 5,000 years ago, the wagon and the chariot became “the modern cars” of their time.
 The Roman Empire and Mesopotamia were taking advantage of vehicles long before the first discoveries of petroleum.
-The Roman roads and the canals of Mesopotamia were the first infrastructures ever established.
+The Roman roads and the Mesopotamian canals were the first infrastructures ever established.
 They revolutionized transport.

-In the past, people mostly traveled locally, so simple mechanisms were more than what they even needed.
+In the past, people mostly traveled locally, so simple mechanisms did job well enough.
 With the invention of the steam engine, people’s thinking changed drastically.
 Ingenious engineers started crafting their own mechanisms, and soon the first engines were born.
+We have to thank Nicolaus Otto for that.
+But an engine does not make a full car!

-If it weren’t for Nicolaus Otto, for starters, we wouldn’t be even thinking about “the history of cars” today.
-And while the 18th century was just a warm-up, the 19th century turned into the battle of the first automakers.
-Karl and Bertha Benz were the first to popularize the car as a vehicle for traveling.
-Intentionally or not, it was exactly Bertha Benz that turned the first Benz car into a sensation.
+While the 18th century was just a warm-up, the 19th century turned into the battle of the first automakers.
+Karl and Bertha Benz were the first to popularize the automobile as a vehicle for traveling.
+Intentionally or not, it was exactly Bertha that turned the first Benz car into a sensation.
 It used fuel from the chemist’s shops and could barely move uphill, but there it was – taking Mrs. Benz and her children all the way to their grandmother’s.

 Undoubtedly, the most widely known car invention in the history of automobiles was Henry Ford’s Model T. And just like many of today’s inventions, his creation was conceived as a solution to a personal problem.
 Ford’s foot got caught in the stirrups of a horse.
 The man was dragged on a very unhappy tumbling journey back home.

 To illustrate, let’s put it this way – Benz’s simple car model Victoria only sold 45 units because of its enormous price tag.
 On the contrary – Ford’s company sold around 15 million Model Ts.
 And a happy (and quite wealthy) Henry Ford wrote down quickly in his notebook: “The horse is DONE.”